sajmoni/pixi-ex/docs/drawHitArea.md

----
-name: drawHitArea
----

-# drawHitArea

 ```js
 ex.drawHitArea(displayObject, graphics)
 ```

 Will display the `hitArea` for a `PIXI.DisplayObject`, if defined.
-Otherwise the width and height will be used.
+Otherwise the `width` and `height` will be used.
 Returns a `render` function that needs to be called on each game update.

+This function is only meant to be used for debugging.

 ## Arguments